-This Fix-It Guide on amplifier repair tells how an amplifier works, what often goes wrong, how to identify an amplifier problem, and what parts and tools you will need to fix it.
+This Fix-It Guide on amplifier repair tells how an audio amplifier works, what often goes wrong, how to identify an amplifier problem, and what parts and tools you will need to fix it.
 It then gives simple step-by-step instructions for how to disassemble an amplifier and tells how to inspect an amplifier, and how to clean an amplifier.
 This guide also refers you to other Fix-It-Guides for more amplifier repairs.

 How Does an Amplifier Work?